 She is passionate about Innovation, Research, Mobile and Robotics Technology, Mentorship and Entrepreneurship in Kenya and as an African Startup Evangelist and Mobile and Robotics Tech Evangelist and uses her position in Kenya to court local, regional and international stakeholders to adopt Kenyan-made and African-made solutions.
 As an angel investor, she courts local and international investors to invest in great tech ideas and companies at idea and concept stage.

 She also Co-Founder of WMIAfrica and AkiraChix, ISOC-Kenya Chapter, Treasurer in 2014, ACM-W Nairobi Chapter Chair 2014, TED Global Fellow 2009 and Bass Guitarist in her band Bass ii IV.
 She was named one of the top 40 women under 40 years in Kenya’s business scene by Business Daily on 2009, 2011 and 2012.
-She is part of the DFID’s Digital Advisory Panel team as a member and advisor.
+She was part of the DFID’s Digital Advisory Panel team as a member and advisor in 2015.

 Her endeavour is to put Kenya and Africa on the map for technology achievements and spur innovation within the country and continent!

 She was the Research Leader at Strathmore Research and Consultancy Centre (SRCC) at Strathmore University in 2007 – 2010 and spearheaded and managed the research projects within the company.
 She has organized several Mobile Boot Camps in Kenya as well as the first Facebook Developer Garage in Kenya in 2008.
 She has been featured by CNN Labs, Wired UK and other mainstream media.